machen2/pencil-durability-kata/README.md

 ## Installation

-Fork and clone this repository on Github.
+Fork and clone this repository.
 Make sure you have Ruby and Bundler (`gem install bundler`) installed.

 And then execute: